 Chronic periodontitis, a severe form of gum disease, affects nearly half of Americans over the age of 30.
-But with the help of Woo Young Lee, DDS, and Sean Kim, DDS, at Grace Dental Group you can undergo deep cleanings to treat gum infections and improve your gum health in San Francisco, California.
+But with the help of Woo Young Lee, DDS, at Grace Dental Group you can undergo deep cleanings to treat gum infections and improve your gum health in San Francisco, California.
 Find out how a deep dental cleaning can improve your oral health by booking an exam at this Fillmore District practice today.
 Click on the online booking feature or call to schedule a visit.

 Also known as a scaling and root planing, a deep cleaning goes beyond a routine dental cleaning.
 During a deep cleaning, your dentist removes the sticky layer of plaque that builds up just below your gumline.
 This can prevent and treat the most advanced type of gum disease: periodontitis.
 Your dentist may recommend a deep cleaning if you have any of the following issues:

 If you have gum disease and don’t have a deep cleaning, you risk losing bone and gum tissue.
 Once these components start breaking down, your teeth can loosen and even fall out.

 When you come in to Grace Dental Group for your deep cleaning, your dedicated dentist talks with you about exactly what you can expect.
 The full deep cleaning treatment requires two distinct steps.

 First, your dentist needs to remove all of the plaque and tartar buildup from above and below your gumline.
 This is known as a scaling.
 They thoroughly clean all the way down to the bottom of the pocket, tooth by tooth.

 Second, your dentist performs a root planing procedure.
 This process involves using specialized dental tools to smooth out each of your tooth roots.
 Over time, your gums start reattaching to these smoother, plaque-free surfaces.